darwinkjull/TEE-docs/docs/Labelling/getting-started.md

 title: 'Getting Started'
 author: 'Darwin Jull'
 date: '2024-11-07'
-last_modified_date: '2024-11-11'
+last_modified_date: '2024-11-12'
 ---

 ## Joining The Workspace:
-Once you have received an invitation to the LabelBox project, you will need to create an account if you currently do not have one.
+Once you have received an invitation to the LabelBox project, you will need to create an account if you do not already have one.
-Depending on your permissions, you will have access to one or multiple projects on the labelbox site.
+Depending on your permissions, you will have access to one or multiple projects on the LabelBox site.
 You can get started with labelling or reviewing right away.
 Instructions should be provided for whatever step you are working on.

 Clarification for instructions can be found in ["Projects and Tasks"](projects-and-tasks).